sza619/webpage/README.md

 * Navigate to other webpages by making use of the links and try out the features.

 Webpages:
-* index.html: The first webpage I designed.
+* index.html: The first webpage I designed for [Percoyo](percoyo.com) technical round.
-* index2.html: Improved it by using CSS.
+* index2.html: Improved it by using CSS
-* index3.html(Homepage): Redesigned it using BootStrap.
+* index3.html(Homepage): Redesigned it using BootStrap
-* visuals.html: Designed to practice CSS and animations.
+* visuals.html: Designed to practice CSS and animations
-* bootstrap.html: Designed to practice BootStrap.
+* bootstrap.html: Designed to practice BootStrap
-* js.html: Designed to practice JavaScript.
+* js.html: Designed to practice JavaScript
-* google.html: Designed the Google Homepage(As on 04-04-2023).
+* google.html: Designed the Google Homepage (As on 04-04-2023)

 PHP:
 * Contains forms to send mail, receive information of user to Client's mail and Google Sheets.

-My learning progress can be tracked here: https://www.w3profile.com/sza619
+My learning progress can be tracked here: [sza619](https://www.w3profile.com/sza619)